Jewish paper cutting: Tsirl Waletzky

-Tsirl Waletzky (née Tsirl Grobla) was considered to be a major contemporary paper cutting artist in American Yiddish culture.
+Tsirl Waletzky (née Tsirl Grobla; 1921-2011) was a major contemporary paper cutting artist in American Yiddish culture.
 Waletzky's papercuts differed from "traditional forms in that they are free flowing and less bound to structure and symmetry."

-Kim Phillips

-Kim Phillips is a modern Jewish paper cut artist whose work pushes the limits of interpretation of Jewish texts and themes without reference to traditional symmetrical forms.
-Her work has been exhibited in Israel and in the United States.

 Oren Loloi

 Oren Loloi (Papercuts By Oren), is a modern Jewish paper cut artist working in Israel.
 His work belongs to a new aesthetic that bridges the gap between Jewish tradition and the modern resurgence of paper cutting worldwide.
 His work mainly focuses on ketubot.
 He has also been commissioned by synagogues in New York and Virginia for large scale works.

 Naftaly Mazaky

-Mazaky is a contemporary Israeli artist, inspired by the works of Yemenite Jews who designed and crafted silver judaica and jewelry.
+Mazaky is a contemporary Israeli artist, inspired by the works of Yemenite Jews who designed and crafted silver Judaica and jewelry.
 He is a "Yemenite Papercutter-Jeweler".
 Mazaky's papercuttings have been on exhibit at the Schechter Institute of Jewish Studies, the Museum of Jewish Art in Jerusalem, and at the Yemenite Heritage Centers in Rehovot and Netanya.
 His papercuttings showcase excerpts from Biblical sources intertwined with graphic scenes of nature and culture.